p3tecracknell/tellprox/README.md

 tellprox
 ========

 A local server to use in place of Tellstick Live.
-Based on remotestick-server (https://github.com/pakerfeldt/remotestick-server)
+Initially based on remotestick-server (https://github.com/pakerfeldt/remotestick-server)

 Trello: https://trello.com/b/YAE4Zk9h

-All settings are contained within config.ini which will be created after the first time the process is stopped.

 Requirements
 ============